orend/register/register.md

 Further Decouple from ActiveRecord
 --------------------------

 That's almost perfect, but we still have one more thing to improve.
 We are still littering the service object with references to an active record class, ```User```, which means that our unit tests will have to load active record and the entire rails stack, but even worse - the entire app and its dependencies.
 This load time can be a few seconds for trivial rails apps, but can grow to 30 seconds for really big rails apps.
-Unit tests should be *fast* to run as part of your test suite but also fast to run individually, which means they should not load the rails stack or your application.
+Unit tests should be *fast* to run as part of your test suite but also fast to run individually, which means they should not load the rails stack or your application (also see [Corey Haines's talk](http://www.youtube.com/watch?v=bNn6M2vqxHE) on the subject).

 But how can we both both give a reasonable default value to ```creates_user``` and make sure no active record object is getting loaded? *deferred evaluation* to the rescue.
 We will use ```Hash#fetch``` which receives a block that is not evaluated unless the queried key is not present.
 This way we are not forced to be explicit in the app code and specify the actual classes we pass in, but at the same time able to pass a mock that will replace the active record class during test time altogether; the code in the block to ```fetch``` will never get evaluated, and ```User``` won't get loaded.